buggregator/server/README.md

 ## 4. Compatible with [Sentry](https://sentry.io/) reports

-Buggregator can be used to receive Sentry reports from your application.
-It's a lightweight alternative for local development.
-Just configure Sentry DSN to send data to Buggregator.
+Buggregator offers seamless integration with Sentry reports, making it a reliable tool for local development.
+With it, you can easily configure your Sentry DSN to send data directly to the server, providing you with a lightweight alternative for debugging your application.

+By using Buggregator to receive Sentry reports, you can identify and fix issues with your application before deploying it to production.
+This ensures that your application is robust and efficient, providing a smooth experience for your users.
+So, if you're looking for an easy and efficient way to receive Sentry reports during local development, Buggregator is the perfect tool for you.

 ![sentry](https://user-images.githubusercontent.com/773481/208728578-1b33174b-8d1f-411a-a6fe-180a89abf06f.png)